nfsboy/little-back-box/README.md

 # Little Backup Box

+A modified version of the original https://github.com/dmpop/little-backup-box project.
+With the support for 2 cards and the details of the progress in an OLED screen.
+The aim of this fork is to backup two SD cards and provide fine details during the backup.
+There is no shutdown after the process.
+All sources are unmounted instead.
+This version is hardcoded but tested.

+You have to setup

 A collection of scripts that transform a Raspberry Pi (or any single-board computer running a Debian-based Linux distribution) into an inexpensive, fully-automatic, pocketable photo backup device.

 <img src="https://i.imgur.com/zwQ1ISP.jpg" alt="" width="800"/>